Medically reviewed on November 20, 2017

 Before taking this medicine

-You should not use this medicine if you are allergic to selenium sulfide.
+You should not use SelRx if you are allergic to selenium sulfide.

 FDA pregnancy category C. It is not known whether SelRx will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether SelRx passes into breast milk or if it could harm a nursing baby.
+It is not known whether selenium sulfide topical passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 SelRx should not be used on a child younger than 2 years old without a doctor's advice.